Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 - 3 boxes rice milk

-- A gallon bag of soaked/dehydrated Teriyaki Almonds (*recipe below)
+- 1 gallon soaked/dehydrated Teriyaki Almonds (recipe below)

 - Tonya’s “For Cryin’ Out Loud Dehydrator Onion Bread” (recipe below)